Are Students Required to Live On Campus?

 Gateway Village is a community of apartments offering living space for two to six students.
 Gateway houses primarily juniors and seniors, as well as a limited number of sophomores, depending on space availability.
 Gateway apartments come in a variety of different lay-outs: efficiency, one bedroom, two bedroom, or three bedroom.
 Each unit is equipped with kitchen appliances, a private bathroom, and furnished living room.
 Residents are fully responsible for care and upkeep of their living space.
 A central laundry facility and outdoor recreational space are located within Gateway Village.
 A segment of apartments in the complex is reserved for graduate housing.
-We anticipate that all Gateway Village apartments will be air conditioned by the beginning the Fall 2019 semester.
+Air conditioning has been added to Gateway Village apartments.
 All undergraduate apartments in Gateway Village have tile floors.

 Gateway Village is supervised by Ashley Ewick, Area Director.
 The Gateway staff office is located in 11L Park Lane.

 View a Gateway Village Bedroom